-The fund manager moderates risk through a conservative selection of securities and diversification within the parameters of the investment e.
-Currency risk
+The fund manager moderates risk through a conservative selection of securities and diversification within the parameters of the investment policy.

 The investment portfolio is carried at fair value and represents the maximum credit risk exposure as at December 31, 2010.